Douglas Carswell: After politics

 Carswell co-founded Disruptive, a data analytics company.
 Companies House filings show that he resigned as a Director on 10 April 2019.

 In November 2020, Carswell was appointed to a three-year term as a non-executive director for the Department for International Trade.

 In January 2021 Carswell was appointed as president and CEO of the Mississippi Center for Public Policy, and left the UK.
 He now lives in Jackson, Mississippi.

 In June 2024, Carswell expressed his support for Reform UK leader Nigel Farage's candidacy for his previously held constituency of Clacton, stating that he was "thrilled Nigel Farage is standing in my old seat".

 In August 2025, Carswell wrote on X "From Epping to the sea, let's make England Abdul free" in response to Epping Forest activists opposing a local hotel housing asylum seekers.
-Ivan Henderson, the former MP for the town, criticized Carswell's comment as racist.
+Ivan Henderson, the former MP for the town, criticised Carswell's comment as racist.